Melia Creates an Import Company to Ensure the ‘High Standard’ of Its Cuban Hotels

 “The establishment will have six restaurants, bars, family rooms in the standard area and multipurpose rooms for conventions, with capacity for up to 200 people,” adds the official media.

-Indian hotel chain MGM Muthu, using its own airline, plans to inaugurate several domestic routes within the country
+The Indian hotel chain MGM Muthu plans to inaugurate, using its own airline, several domestic routes within the country

 The second inauguration, that of Sol Hicacos Varadero, will take place on November 1.
 The hotel, according to the press, will be intended for a public over 16 years of age and will use, after the “transformation,” the old Turquesa hotel.
 The complex is located near the enclave’s dolphinarium and several “ideal spots” for diving, such as the Varahicacos ecological reserve.
 Regarding the measures necessary to conserve this enclave, where endemic plants and animals are found, as well as migratory birds, both the press and the hotel industry leave it to the public’s imagination.